Chioma Ajunwa: Anti-doping campaign

 In the second half of 2010, Ajunwa stepped up her anti-doping activities by starting an integrated campaign aptly tagged 'Compete Fair & Clean'.
 This personally-financed initiative involves communicating messages directly to athletes and coaches at athletic events.
 Awareness and Red-flag workshops and seminars are being organised with the Athletics Federation of Nigeria (AFN).
-Ganners are placed at athletic events and informative publications as well as T-shirts with anti-doping messages are given to athletes and coaches.
+Banners are placed at athletic events and informative publications as well as T-shirts with anti-doping messages are given to athletes and coaches.